boscoh/embellish/readme.md

 # Embellish

-## A markdown&rarr;html static web-site generator
+## A low-friction static web-site generator

 There are many Python static web generators.
-Many are opinionated - like where you put your files and what to call them - this one is not.
-It will run even in a flat directory.
+Many are opinionated - like how you must name your files - this one is not. `Embellish` is quite happy to convert markdown files in any directory into HTML.

-It is also fast.
-It incrementally rebuilds my blog of ~300 posts, 6 categories and 25MB of images/movies, in about a second on my Macbook air.
-Writing to file is conservative so you can rely on  modification dates.
+`Embellish` is fast: it incrementally rebuilds my blog of ~300 posts, 6 categories, and 25MB of assets in ~1 second on my Macbook air.

-The data model is transparent.
+The data model in `embellish` is transparent.
 It's not an object, it's a dictionary.
 Remember those?
-The main `page` dictionary is populated directly from the yaml metadata in your markdown, which is then passed into your templates.
+The YAML metadata in your markdown is slurped into the primary `page` dictionary which is in turn inserted directly into your templates.

-There is no plugin system, but you can extend `embellish` with function hooks.
-Yes it's a little bit more work, but function hooks allow you to add new logic directly in Python.
-I think this is ultimately easier than working with Plugin rules, and DSL's of other website generators.
+There is no plugin system: you extend `embellish` with function hooks.
+Yes it's a little bit more work, but you get to write function hooks directly in Python, which is ultimately easier than futzing around with plugin rules and DSL's.

 ## Installation

-Here are the dependencies

-- markdown: a python library that converts plain-text to HTML
-- yaml: a python library that converts a YAML file into a Python dictionary
-- jinja2: a python templating library
-- hamply: a python library for hybrid HAML/django2 templates
-- jinja2_haml: a hook that lets jinja2 use hamlply templates
-- flask: a minimalist web framework to run our little local web-server
-- sass: a ruby program that converts sass files into CSS

-For the python programs, after installing python, easy_install and pip:
+To install:

+    pip install embellish

+Python depencencies should be automatically installed.
+If you want to manually install dependencies:

-    pip install markdown yaml jinja2 hamlpy jinja2_haml flask
+    pip install markdown pyyaml jinja2 hamlpy jinja2_haml flask

-You'll have to install it:
+If you have .sass files in your project then you have to install [sass](http://sass-lang.com/):

     gem install sass

+Now create a `example.mkd` in a temporary directory:

+    title: An example file
+    category: silly
+    ---
+    This is an example file.

+Save the file, and do:

-Get embellish from github:
+    embellish .

-    pip install

-Now you're good to good.
+You should then find `example.html` in your directory.
+As no templates were specified, a default responsive-web-design is used (`embellish/defaults/default.haml`).

 ## My choice of formats

-There are many formats for webdesign, perhaps too many.
-For markup text, there's markdown, textile and rsT.
-For CSS stylings, there's less, scss and sass.
-For Python templates, there's django, jinja, cheetah and mako.
+There are many formats for webdesign.
+For markup text, there's .markdown, .textile and .rsT.
+For CSS, there's .less, .scss and .sass.
+For Python templates, there's Django, Jinja, Cheetah and Mako.
+For metadata, there's JSON, YAML, Python pickle.

-Anyway, here's the setup I recommend:
+Well, here's what I recommend:

-  - markdown for text
+  - markdown for markup
-  - yaml for metadata
+  - YAML for metadata
-  - haml/jinja2 to write HTML templates
+  - HAML/Jinja2 for templating
-  - sass for the CSS styling
+  - SASS for CSS

-It is ironic, I know, but all that significant whitespace technology - yaml, haml and sass - came from Ruby.
-But when these whitespace-based formats are placed in the context of Python, it fits better than a tuxedo on Daniel Craig.
+It is ironic, I know, but all that significant whitespace technology - YAML, HAML and SASS - came from Ruby.
+But when placed in the context of Python, they fit better than a tuxedo on Daniel Craig.

 In particular, content is expected as markdown with a YAML header (separated by `---`), call this `example.mkd`: